atul-ghorpade/react-native-counter/README.md

 ## 🎯 Overview

 This project demonstrates how to build a React Native native module that:
-- ✅ Uses **Swift** for native iOS UI components
+- ✅ Uses **Swift with UIKit** for native iOS UI components
 - ✅ Supports React Native's **New Architecture (Fabric)**
 - ✅ Implements **bidirectional communication** (JS ↔️ Native)
 - ✅ Uses **Codegen** for type-safe interfaces
 - ✅ Supports **imperative commands** from JavaScript

-The example creates a beautiful native counter component with increment/decrement buttons, showcasing how to bridge modern Swift UI with React Native's Fabric renderer.
+The example creates a beautiful native counter component with increment/decrement buttons, showcasing how to bridge Swift UIKit views with React Native's Fabric renderer.

 ---